Contract for Deed Template, Free Download 2026

 The seller needs protection through a forfeiture clause that allows them to terminate the contract and retain all prior payments if the buyer defaults, while the buyer needs protections mandated by CFPB advisory opinion 2024 classifying contracts for deed as credit under TILA.

-Both parties want to avoid the closing costs associated with traditional mortgage financing, including lender origination fees, appraisal fees, and mortgage insurance premiums, while still creating a legally enforceable purchase arrangement.
+Both parties want to avoid the closing costs associated with traditional mortgage financing template, including lender origination fees, appraisal fees, and mortgage insurance premiums, while still creating a legally enforceable purchase arrangement.

 You are structuring a contract for deed in a state like Minnesota that has specific statutory protections for buyers under Minnesota Statute 559.21 and you need a template that complies with those requirements.